State-College-Plone/weblionsvn.IST.RosterSynch/README.txt

 	their help and patience in answering questions.
 To the degree that this product is useful, credit goes to those parties.

 	On the other hand, problems, bugs and other issues are the fault of Joe DeLuca, who did most of the work on this project.
-If you find issues, please contact him at joedeluca at psu dot edu.
+If you find issues, please contact him at jdeluca at psu dot edu.
 He would also like to hear your comments and suggestions for improvements for future versions.

 License